SamieDevOpseng/dare.io-pbl/project2.md

 Being able to display web pages to our site visitors, I employed Nginx a high-performance web server.
 I used the apt package manager to install this package Nginx.

+I opened my terminal

-I updating my server’s package index since this is the first of using ***apt*** for this project.
+I updated my server’s package index since this is the first of using ***apt*** for this project.
 I used apt install to get Nginx installed: using these commands

 $ sudo apt update
 $ sudo apt install nginx